Rare and wonderful wildlife on land and in the sea

 The birdlife of Patagonia is startling in its richness and diversity.
 See the black-browed albatross, the brilliantly colored Magellanic woodpecker, southern caracaras, Andean condors, and rheas—large, flightless birds similar to ostriches.

-On our 2015 visit, National Geographic Explorer became the first foreign-flagged expedition ship since 1923 to be allowed permission to visit the seldom-seen Isla de los Estados (Staten Island).
-On our 2016 visit we were also able to explore extraordinary places where few have ventured.
+In 2015 we became the first foreign-flagged expedition ship since 1923 to be allowed permission to visit the seldom-seen Isla de los Estados (Staten Island).
+In the ensuing years, we’ve been able to explore extraordinary places where virtually no one has ventured.
 On this newly established nature reserve, we will explore the colonies of southern rockhopper and Magellanic penguins, large groups of fur seals and sea lions, and myriad birdlife.
-To preview what's in store, click here to read photographer Eric Guth's wonderful posts.

-National Geographic Explorer sails with an ROV and an undersea specialist.
+We sail with an undersea specialist aboard who is capable of deploying an ROV to depths of 1,000 feet.
 From the comfort of the lounge, we’ll watch video shot during the day’s adventures—a privileged glimpse into the planet’s benthic regions few, if any, have seen.
 We’ll explore where ocean currents converge producing nutrient-rich seas where life thrives, and send our ROV into the depths of Patagonian fjords where neither light nor humans have ever ventured.

 Join us for updates, insider reports & special offers.